-The screen shots in this manual were made using the SOLIDWORKS software running a mixture of Windows[®] 7 and Windows 10.
-You may notice slight differences in the appearance of the menus and windows.
+The screen shots in this manual were made using the SOLIDWORKS software running mostly on Windows 10.
+You may notice slight differences in the appearance of the menus and windows if using a different Windows version.
 These differences do not affect the performance of the software.